signalfx/splunk-otel-collector/internal/receiver/discoveryreceiver/README.md

 report their metric content to your metrics pipelines.
 Instead, the metrics are intercepted by an internal metrics consumer capable of translating desired metrics to log records based on the `status: metrics` rules you define.
 All component-level log statements are similarly intercepted by a log evaluator, and can be translated to emitted log records based on the `status: statements` rules you define.
+The matching rules SHOULD NOT conflict with each other.
+The first matching rule in the list will be used to determine the status of the receiver.

 The receiver also allows you to emit log records for all [Endpoint](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/extension/observer/endpoints.go)